skip to Main Content

 The ACS Award for Innovation in Chemistry of Agriculture is given to an active researcher working in North America for a chemical innovation that significantly enhances agricultural or veterinary pest management and productivity.
 This award includes an honorarium of $5000 USD.
-Nominations should be received by the award committee chair by December 31 of each year.
-Contact Qing Li, AGRO Awards Committee Chair, 808-956-2011 for more information.
+The Awardee will be given the opportunity to present their work in a special lecture at the ACS Fall 2025 Meeting in Washington, DC.

 Past Awardees